Abdokingcraft/MIA-Competition-1/README.md

 ## Day 2 :

 i just noticed that having a lower score is better than having a higher score 🫠 , now i am trying to figure out what did i do to get that 0.27 🤠
+I started looking for ways that I can improve my code but I haven't done anything that day

+## Day 3 :

+I also haven't done anything that day on the competition because I was focusing on finishing Task 2 that I couldn't do

+## Day 4 :